 Learn the basics of CI/CD.

-If you haven’t already, read our CI/CD pipeline guide.
+Consequently, if you haven’t already, read our CI/CD pipeline guide.
 You need to know how code flows from commit to deploy before you can add security gates.
+Our CI/CD pipeline for beginners guide covers this in detail.

 2